arnoldvaz27/WeatherGuide/README.md

 # WeatherGuide
-This is an Android Application that displays the weather of a particular place of india using pincode or the name of the city.
+This is an Android Application that displays the weather of a particular place in India using Pincode or the name of the city.

 ![API](https://img.shields.io/badge/Andriod%20SDK-Min%2022-orange) ![API](https://img.shields.io/badge/Android%20Studio-Java-orange)